Launch a debate. Anywhere.

 Private video rooms

-Every debate gets its own room with HD video, two-way audio, and chat.
-Rooms spin up in seconds — no Zoom links to email, no setup wizard, no third-party apps.
-Browser-only.
+Browser-only HD video, audio, and chat.
+Spin up in seconds — no Zoom links, no installs.

 Audience voting